Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 - Against the Rams in Week 18, Mitchell rushed 21 times for 85 yards (4.0 yards per attempt).

-- In his last three games, Mitchell has run for 204 yards on 42 carries (68.0 ypg), with zero touchdowns.
+- Mitchell has rushed for 204 yards on 42 carries (68.0 yards per game) on the ground in his last three games.

-- He's also caught two passes for 11 yards (3.7 per game) and one touchdown.
+- He's also caught two passes for 11 yards (3.7 per game) with one touchdown.

 Mitchell's San Francisco Teammates